einstein1967/bootcamp-project2.github.io/README.md

     1. [Controller](#server)
 1. [About Us](#about-us)

 Our second coding boot camp project: Nesterly will allow the user to develop a cataloged inventory of their home goods.
 The user will be able to organize their major possessions by category and location.
-Both are customizable, if you are a musician in a one-bedroom apartment, or an art collector in a mansion, if you have stuff to keep track of, Nesterly can keep track of it.
+Both are customizable.
+Whether you are a musician in a one-bedroom apartment or an art collector in a mansion, if you have stuff to keep track of, Nesterly can keep track of it.

 ## Installation